nasa/Common-Metadata-Repository/system-validation-test/README.md

 ## Test Construction Philosophy

 Tests should be constructed such that only externally facing APIs are used.
-No calls to dev-system, side-api, direct access to the database nor Elasticsearch cluster.
+No access to dev-system or side-api is invoked, nor direct access to the database or Elasticsearch cluster.

 Tests should follow the Given-When-Then syntax.